jmhobbs/googlecode-irc-bot/README.markdown

   * Enjoy your bot
   * To view IRC logs, run log-view.py and visit http://localhost:8080/

+### Debugging

+Having problems?
+You can tail the log, or you can pass -debug to the script to add stdout logging of the Twisted framework.

+    $ python googlecode-irc-bot.py -debug

 ## Credits

 Inspiration and foundations from Quodlibot by Steven Robertson - [http://strobe.cc/quodlibot/](http://strobe.cc/quodlibot/)